ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_14_Release_Notes.md

 # 2. Release Information

-This section summarizes new features, fixed bugs, and changes in Migration Center.
+This section summarizes new features, fixed bugs, and changes in Migration Center 7.14.

 ## 2.1 New Features